 2. Read the bank’s due diligence form

-Not all offshore banks require this, but some will due to regulations in their jurisdiction.
-High-value initial deposits can also be a requirement for some foreign banks.
-Make sure to check that you’re eligible or have the means to open the type of account you wish to have before going to the next step.
+Not all offshore banks require this, but some will do so due to regulations in their jurisdiction.
+Some foreign banks also require high-value initial deposits.
+Before proceeding, make sure to check that you’re eligible or have the means to open the type of account you wish to have.

-Typically your passport, proof of address, and proof of income are required to open an offshore account.
-If you plan to open an offshore bank account for your business, you may be required to provide additional documents, such as a certificate of incorporation and the share register, to prove ownership.
+Proof of your passport, address, and income is typically required to open an offshore account.
+Suppose you plan to open an offshore bank account for your business.
+In that case, you may be required to provide additional documents, such as a certificate of incorporation and the share register, to prove ownership.

 Opening an offshore account can usually be done online and in person at the bank.